codectified/mindroots/src/content/about.md

 MindRoots is a project that explores the intersections of cognitive science, linguistics, and philosophy.

-Less formally, it’s a graphical etymonic dictionary and ontological database, where **graphical** means the data is stored in a graph database.
+Less formally, it’s a graphical, ontological, etymonic database and dictionary, where **graphical** means the data is stored in a graph database.
 Graph databases closely mirror natural linguistic structures, allowing for an intuitive exploration of language.

 ## The Big Idea